AdrianGH03/BlitzDraftPublic/README.md

 ## **BlitzDraft - League of Legends Drafting Simulator**

 BlitzDraft is an engaging League of Legends drafting simulator that brings the excitement of esports drafts to your fingertips.
-It taps into the top four regions of LoL esports - LCK, LPL, LEC, and LCS, allowing players to immerse themselves in the strategic world of pick and ban phases.
+It taps into the top regions and tournaments of LoL esports - LCK, LPL, LEC, LLA, CBLOL, VCS, PCS, MSI, WORLDS, and LCS, allowing players to immerse themselves in the strategic world of pick and ban phases.

 ### **Key Features:**
 - **Real Esports Experience:** Experience the thrill of drafting like the pros with real-time picks and bans from top-tier LoL esports matches.